-Howes: MI ‘comeback’ story endangered by crises in Flint, Detroit
+Howes: MI ‘comeback’ endangered by Flint, DPS crises

 The price of incompetence can be high.